Creativity and Machine Learning: A Survey: Generative Models

-Transformer-based models have been used in other domains as well.
+Transformer-based models have been used in domains different from language modeling (LM).
 Few have been proposed for music generation.
 One of the first examples was Music Transformer \cite{huang18}, which can generate one-minute music in Bach's style with internal consistency; another remarkable one is Musenet \cite{payne19}, which is able to produce 4-minute musical composition with a GPT-2 architecture; and, finally, it is worth mentioning Jukebox \cite{dhariwal20}, which can generate multiple minutes of music from raw audio by training a Sparse Transformer \cite{child19} (i.e., a Transformer with sparse factorization of the attention matrix in order to reduce from quadratic to linear scaling) over the low-dimensional discrete space induced by a VQ-VAE.
 Conditioning is always considered by means of genre, author, or instruments.
+MusicLM \cite{agostinelli23} additionally allows to generate music from text descriptions by aligning text and audio representation from different state-of-the-art models \cite{borsos22,huang22}.
 Another important application domain is video-making.
-ViViT \cite{arnab21} generates videos using classic Transformer architectures; VidTr \cite{zhang21} achieves state-of-the-art performance thanks to standard deviation-based pooling method; and VideoGPT \cite{yan21} does so by learning discrete latent representations of raw video with VQ-VAE, and then training a GPT autoregressively.
+Video Vision Transformer (ViViT) \cite{arnab21} generates videos using classic Transformer architectures; Video Transformer (VidTr) \cite{zhang21} achieves state-of-the-art performance thanks to the standard deviation-based pooling method; and VideoGPT \cite{yan21} does so by learning discrete latent representations of raw video with VQ-VAE, and then training a GPT autoregressively.